 Structuring the exercises

 I wrote all exercises in AsciiDoc and pasted them into the editor.
 Each exercise starts with a quick example, a link to the docs, and then some tasks for the group to tackle.
-You’ll find all exercises in this GitHub repository (choose a file, and then click on “raw” to see the AsciiDoc source code).
+You’ll find all exercises in this GitHub repository.
+Click on a file, and then click on “raw” to see the AsciiDoc source code.
+Alternatively choose the pencil next to the file to open it in the editor in single-user-mode.

 I prepared each of the exercises as a scratch in the Anita editor, so that the editor shows the source on the left, and the rendered preview with clickable links on the right.